yanchenko/droidparts.org/log.rst

 * error
 * assert

-By default all log output is stripped.
+By default all log output is displayed.